zkat/memento-mori/doc/memento-mori.md

     the new actor, and any actors those actors create (and `:debugp nil` can be passed to stop this cascade of debugger love).

+#### *[function]* `call-with-actor-context function &key trap-exits-p name debugp`

+Calls `function`, a no-argument function, in the scope of an actor, and returns once `function` completes.
+The 'fake' actor will behave as if it terminated on return.
+Returns the actor's exit reason.

+#### *[macro]* `with-actor-context (&key trap-exits-p name debugp) &body body`

+Executes `body` in an implicit `progn` within the scope of an actor, and returns once execution completes.
+The 'fake' actor will be have as if it terminated on return.
+Returns the actor's exit reason.

 #### *[function]* `current-actor`

 Returns the current actor object, or NIL if called outside of an actor